 Arguably, spring is the most important season to have something blooming because newly emerging queens awake from winter hibernation and need nectar and pollen in order to start their colonies in the spring.
 Some species of bees build nests in pre-existing holes.
 You can assist them by installing a bee block or bee hotel or drilling various sized holes in a dead tree that's still standing.
 Mulch is a popular addition to the grounds of many gardens.
 However, around 70 percent of bees dig a nest in the ground to raise their young, which isn’t possible if mulch is in the way.

 Create a border around fruits and vegetables with native flowers to simultaneously improve pollination of your crops and support bees.
 Instead of using pesticide, add plants that naturally draw pest eaters away.
 These are called companion plants.
-For example, garlic protects aphids and basil protects tomatoes.
+For example, garlic protects against aphids and when planted together, basil protects tomatoes.
 You can also help by getting involved with organizations like the Pollinator Partnership, the Honeybee Health Coalition, and the Bumble Bee Watch.